NU-ACCESS/UMAP/README.md

 # Spectral Imaging Data Treatment - UMAP
 ***

-This repository is a companion to the following paper (under review):
+This repository is a companion to the following paper:

 > **Application of Uniform Manifold Approximation and Projection for Data Reduction and Visualization in Spectral Imaging of Artworks** <br>
+> *Spectrochimica Acta Part A: Molecular and Biomolecular Spectroscopy*, (2021) 252:119547, DOI: 10.1016/j.saa.2021.119547 <br>

 Marc Vermeulen (1),
 Kate Smith (2),